- Athlete/Artist Visa - P

 with a separate check or money order; it cannot be

 The following types of non-immigrant visas can be filed for premium processing.
 (Petition for Non-immigrant worker has to be filed with Form I-129)

 E-2 Treaty Investor;

-H-1B Temporary Workers in Specialty Occupations; (Not eligible any longer from April 3, 2017 onwards)
+H-1B Temporary Workers in Specialty Occupations; (Eligibility changes from time to time)

 H-2A Agricultural Worker

 O-1 and O-2 Aliens of Extraordinary Ability or Achievement

 P-1, P-2 and P-3 Athletes and Entertainers; and